Sean Combs: 2010–2013: Diddy – Dirty Money and acting

 Combs created a rap supergroup in 2010 known as the Dream Team.
 The group consists of Combs, Rick Ross, DJ Khaled, Fat Joe, Busta Rhymes, Red Café, and Fabolous.
 Combs made an appearance at comedian Chris Gethard's live show in January 2010 at the Upright Citizens Brigade Theatre in New York City.
-In June 2010, Combs played a role (credited as Sean Combs) in the comedy film Get Him to the Greek, as Sergio Roma, a record company executive.
+In June 2010, Combs played a role, credited as Sean Combs, in the comedy film Get Him to the Greek, as Sergio Roma, a record company executive.
 An Entourage series representative announced that Combs would guest star on an episode during the 2010 season.

-Recruiting singers Dawn Richard and Kalenna Harper, Combs formed the female duo Diddy – Dirty Money in 2009.
-The duo's first album, Last Train to Paris, was released by on December 13, 2010.
-The release was preceded by four singles "Angels", "Hello Good Morning", "Loving You No More", and "Coming Home", which experienced mixed success on the Billboard Hot 100.
-"Coming Home" was the most successful of the songs, peaking at number eleven on the U.S. Hot 100, number four in the UK, and number seven in Canada.
+In 2009, recruiting singers Dawn Richard and Kalenna Harper, Combs formed the female duo Diddy – Dirty Money.
+The trio's first and only album, Last Train to Paris, was released by Interscope Records on December 13, 2010.
+The release was preceded by four singles: "Angels", "Hello Good Morning", "Loving You No More", and "Coming Home", each saw mixed success on the Billboard Hot 100, although the latter peaked at number 11 on the US Hot 100, number four in the UK, and number seven in Canada.
 Combs produced the group, and often performed with them.
 On March 10, 2011, Diddy and Dirty Money performed "Coming Home" live on American Idol.

 On April 18, 2011, Combs appeared in season one of Hawaii Five-0, guest starring as an undercover NYPD detective.
-In November 2012 Combs appeared in an episode of the eighth season of the American sitcom It's Always Sunny in Philadelphia.
+In November 2012, Combs appeared in an episode of the eighth season of the American sitcom It's Always Sunny in Philadelphia.